 Taco Maria

-One of California's top Mexican restaurants closed after 10 years, but promises to return with more seats
+One of California's top Mexican restaurants closed after 10 years and promised to return – but may not

 Prior to the pandemic, Chef Carlos Salgado’s Taco Maria was basically unstoppable, effortlessly switching between serving some of the best tacos and most beautiful elevated Mexican dishes anywhere in California.
 From a small (28-seat) but nice space at SoCo Collection, a Costa Mesa shopping plaza known for luxury home goods, Salgado earned a Michelin star, James Beard Best Chef: California finalist recognition, and additional local and national acclaim.